The Best 10 Free Open-source Security Apps for Mac OSX

 MacTomp is a free open source (Libre) software for file encryption using encrypted storage containers.
 MacTomb is brought to you by Dyne.org an NGO focuses on open-source, It still in active development so be tuned for more features.
 MacTomb uses hdiutil which helps to create and manipulating disk images.

 UPM (Universal Password Manager), is a lightweight cross-platform password manager, it stores passwords, links, and usernames in an encrypted secure local database, protected by one password.
 UPM is written in Java so it works very well on Windows, MacOSX, Linux as well as Android.
 UPM provides a portable database which can be stored on the cloud or external storage or device.

 It would be unfair to not mention MacPass a KeePass-compatible password manager for Mac.
 Its also free and open-source solution written in native languages.
 MacPass is a modular application as it supports many modules/ plugins, password generation, tabs, a history manager, database synchronization, and password expiration notification.

-MacPass is a professional-grade open source application (GPLv3.0) for Mac, which makes it competes with many commercial password managers with its features and simplicity.
+MacPass is a professional-grade application (GPLv3.0) for Mac, which makes it competes with many commercial password managers with its features and simplicity.

-Syncthing is free open source secure file-sharing program, It provides decentralized file sharing options powered by encrypted communication with the support of strong cryptographic certificate for every single node which increases the level of security.
+Syncthing is a free open source secure file-sharing program, It provides decentralized file sharing options powered by encrypted communication with the support of strong cryptographic certificate for every single node which increases the level of security.

 Syncthing developers provided multiple platform support so it runs on Windows, Linux, Mac OSX, FreeBSD, and on the cloud.

 Encrypto is a free file encryption solution for MacOSX & Windows, It uses AES-256 encryption to encrypt the file/ folders.
 Encrypto has an elementary drag-n-drop user-interface which does not require advanced skills.
 It offers many options including hiding the original files, tagging the encrypted files, easy search, and secure notes management.